jeffsdata/py-inspirationals/README.md

 3. Create nature images - to be the base of your inspirational messages.
     - Run /src/data/unsplash
-    - in the main() method, `us.getRandomImagesForTopic("nature", 150)`
+    - in the main() method, `us.getRandomImagesForTopic("nature", 150, 30)`
         - "nature" is the topic - you can pick a different topic if you'd like (explore unsplash.com)
-        - 150 is the number of images to save (save enough images for the number of quotes you have in quotes.csv).
+        - count (int): The number of images to return/save.
+150 in the example.
+        - pages (int): The number of pages to get from Unsplash.
+Be aware of your API limits.
+30 in the example for (900 total images), and it'll sample out 150 randomly.
         - wideOnly (bool, optional): Whether you only want to return wide aspect images.
 Defaults to True.
         - saveFiles (bool, optional): Whether you want to save the files to /data/raw/images.
 Defaults to True.
-    - in the getRandomImagesForTopic() method, `allimages = self.getImagesForTopic(topic, 30)`
+    - in the getRandomImagesForTopic() method:
-        - If you have more than 450 quotes, you'll want to adjust this.
-The "30" will get 30 pages of 30 images each - 900 images.
-If you want only horizontal images, then you may not have enoguh after it filters them.
-Adjust this to get more images to work with if you're not getting enough.
+        - `PADDING=0.1`: The amount of padding for the quote and author boxes (0.1 = 10% of the width and height of the image)
+        - `BOX_COLOR=(0,0,0)`: The color for the background box in RGB.
+0,0,0 is black...
+255,255,255 is white.
+        - `OPACITY=50`: The opacity (aka: alpha) - from 0 to 255, 0 is transparent, 255 is solid.

 4. Create the inspirational images
     - Run /src/data/imagemaker